Procureur du Roi v Benoît and Gustave Dassonville: Facts

-Benoit and Dassonville claimed that their prosecution for selling Scotch whisky without a certificate was contrary to the TEEC article 30 (now TFEU art 34).
+Benoît and Gustave Dassonville claimed that their prosecution for selling Scotch whisky without a certificate was contrary to the TEEC article 30 (now TFEU art 34).
 A Belgian law said Scotch whisky and other products that had a designation of origin could only be sold if accompanied with a certificate of origin.
 Competitors had exclusive dealing arrangements with UK exporters, and so they had acquired the whisky from France.
 However, in France, it was impossible to obtain a certificate because French law did not require certificates.
-Benoit and Dassonville were accused of forging a certificate and prosecuted.
+Benoît and Gustave Dassonville were accused of forging a certificate and prosecuted.
 In response, they challenged the legality of the certificate law, based on the rule in article 30 that there should be no quantitative restrictions on trade, or measures of equivalent effect.
 The Belgian authorities, the Procureur du Roi contended that because the purpose was to protect consumers, not regulate trade, the measure fell outside TEEC article 30.

 The Belgian court referred the case to the European Court of Justice, as is permitted under TEEC article 234 (now TFEU art 267).